ptitSeb/box86/docs/X86WINE.md

 ## Other notes

 ### Wineprefixes (and Wine initialization)
-The first time Wine is run (`wine wineboot`), it will create a fresh wineprefix for you (by default, located in the hidden folder `~/.wine`).
+When you first run or boot Wine (`wine wineboot`), Wine will create a new user environment within which to install Windows software.
+This user environment is called a "wineprefix" (or "wine bottle") and is located (by default) in `~/.wine` (note that Linux folders with a `.` in front of them are "hidden" folders).
 Think of a wineprefix as Wine's virtual 'harddrive' where it installs software and saves settings.
 Wineprefixes are portable and deletable.
+For more Wine documentation, see [WineHQ](https://www.winehq.org/documentation).

 If you at any point corrupt something inside your default wineprefix, you can start "fresh" by deleting your `~/.wine` directory (with the `rm -rf ~/.wine` command) and boot wine again to create a new default wineprefix.

 ### Transplanting wineprefixes (side-loading)
-When you first run or boot Wine (`wine wineboot`), Wine will create a new user environment within which to install Windows software.
-This user environment is called a "wineprefix" (or "wine bottle") and is located (by default) in `~/.wine` (note that Linux folders with a `.` in front of them are "hidden" folders).
-For more Wine documentation, see [WineHQ](https://www.winehq.org/documentation).

 If software isn't installing in Wine with Box86, but is installing for you in Wine on a regular x86 Linux computer, you can copy a wineprefix from your x86 Linux computer to the device you're running Box86 on.
 This is most easily done by tarring the `~/.wine` folder on your x86 Linux computer (`tar -cvf winebottle.tar ~/.wine`), transferring the tar file to your device, then un-tarring the tar file (`tar -xf winebottle.tar`) on your device running Box86 & Wine.
 Tarring the wineprefix preserves any symlinks that are inside it.

 ### Swapping out different versions of Wine